grocer-of-despair/LogsAnalysisProject/README.md

 ### Primary Features
 - [x] Designed to run in the command line
 - [x] Written using Python3
-- [x] Page adheres to HTML/CSS Formatting and Style Guidelines.
+- [x] Code conforms to the PEP8 style recommendations.
-- [x] Code is ready for personal review and neatly formatted.
+- [x] Connects to and queries an SQL Database
-- [x] Portfolio meets the Seperation of Concerns and File Structure Specifications.
-- [x] A `README` file includes details of all the project.
+- [x] A `README` file includes details of the project.
-### Primary Features
-- [x] Dynamically generated from a Python data structure.
-- [x] Page presents movie title, box art and trailer link.
-- [x] Code is ready for personal review and neatly formatted.
-- [x] Page is error free.
-- [x] Code is ready for personal review and neatly formatted.
-- [x] Comments effectively explain longer code procedures.
-- [x] A `README` file includes details of all the steps required to successfully run the application.

-### Extras
-- Uses Python to query IMDB API for movie information.
-- Includes a link to each movie's IMDB Page
-- Includes a link to the projects GitHub Repository

 ### Requirements
 This requires [psycopg2](http://initd.org/psycopg/) to run.